 Some of the ways we can work with you:

 - Help with developing knowledge mobilization plans for grant applications.

 - Support to initiate your knowledge mobilization strategy post-award.

 - Identifying SFU resources to support your knowledge mobilization activities.

 - Request tailored training in principles and skills of knowledge mobilization.

-If you need help, please contact Lupin Battersby, Knowledge Mobilization Officer, at email@example.com or 778.782.7434.
+If you need help, please contact Lupin Battersby, Knowledge Mobilization Manager, at firstname.lastname@example.org or 778.782.7434.